TerriaJS/TerriaMap/architecture/0002-docker-multi-arch-build.md

 3. copy build artifacts and only production dependencies to the multi-arch docker image

-then **as long as production dependencies are portable**, we have very little computation being run on emulated architectures.
-The `create-docker-context.js` script allows us to do this, copying build artifacts and only production dependencies to an intermediate "context" folder which is then used to create the
+then **as long as production dependencies are portable**, we have a working multi-arch docker image with very little computation being run on emulated architectures.
+The `create-docker-context.js` script allows us to do this, copying build artifacts and only production dependencies to an intermediate "context" folder which is then used to create the image.

 Currently none of our production dependencies install non-portable binaries.